CalciumFramework/CalciumFramework.github.io/Guides/004_GettingStarted/index.md

 The sample `Bootstrapper` for WPF looks much the same as the UWP `Bootstrapper`, apart from its `Navigate` method.
 See Listing 3.

-The Codon `INavigationService` implementation for WPF contains a convenient helper method, which locates the built-in `System.Navigation.NavigationService` from current `Frame` or `Window`.
+The Calcium `INavigationService` implementation for WPF contains a convenient helper method, which locates the built-in `System.Navigation.NavigationService` from current `Frame` or `Window`.
 Since we know the `Bootstrapper` is running on WPF we can safely cast the `INavigationService` to its concrete implementation `NavigationService`.

 The WPF `Bootstrapper` uses the `Dependency` class to build-up the new page, which is then passed to the built-in `NavigationService` object.